-Given provisional recognition by the EBVS in 2009 and aiming for full recognition by 2019.
+Given provisional recognition by the EBVS in 2009, this specialty has been fully recognised by the EBVS since 2019.
 Diplomates of the taxon-based ECZM (Herpetology) encompass the veterinary treatment, healthcare and preventative medicine of all reptilian and amphibian species (captive or wild) including Crocodilia (crocodiles, gavials, caimans, and alligators), Sphenodontia (tuataras), Squamata (lizards, snakes, and worm lizards), Testudines (turtles, terrapins and tortoises), Anura (frogs and toads), Caudata or Urodela (salamanders, newts), and Gymnophiona or Apoda (caecilians).